Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 - Albumin is a protein made by the liver that has two important functions in the body.
 Firstly, it acts as a carrier in the blood for many small molecules (e.g. ions, hormones).
 Secondly, it prevents blood from leaking out of the blood vessels.
-Given the substantial effect of albumin on LOS, understanding what factors might influence albumin levels may therefore be important for improving surgical outcomes.
+Given the substantial effect of albumin on LOS, knowing what factors might influence albumin levels could well improve surgical outcomes.

 ![image](https://user-images.githubusercontent.com/89553765/196274039-ad384ebe-3a25-41c3-b41a-478c3da1b722.png)

   Clearly, albumin decreases with age.
-Within the elderly population, functional dependence and is associated with lower levels.
+Furthermore, within the elderly population, functional dependence is associated with lower albumin levels.
 It may therefore be advisable to increase albumin levels preoperatively in these groups through preoperative protein supplementation.

 - INR is a measure of blood clotting efficiency.
-The results indicate that increased INR (slower clotting) is associated with longer LOS.
-Vitamin K has been shown to enhance clotting ability and lower INR, and the implication of this work is that prescription of vitamin k preoperatively might decrease LOS, perhaps substantially, and is indicated for those with hight preoperative INR.
+The present results indicate that increased INR (slower clotting) is associated with longer LOS.
+Vitamin K has been shown to enhance clotting ability and lower INR, and the implication of the present analysis is that prescription of vitamin k preoperatively might decrease LOS, perhaps substantially, and is indicated for those with hight preoperative INR.